 How do you use them?

-There are endless ways to use ski straps, and that’s what makes them great.
+Well, they come in two, and it turns out that two straps make a great belt, and a lot of our team riders are using them this way now.
+There are endless ways to use ski straps.
 The most obvious is when you’re carrying skis and poles, you just strap them together into one neat package so you’re not juggling four loose pieces.
 They’re also super handy for storage, keeping your skis together in the garage, with or without poles.
 And they’re essential when you’re out hiking.
 When you carry skis on each side of your backpack, you want to create an “A-frame”.
 If you strap the noses of the skis together with a ski strap, it keeps them in place and prevents your heels from hitting the skis’ tail while you’re hiking uphill.
 A quote from team rider Magnus : “I use them constantly outside of skiing too, I’ve strapped skis onto my bike, bundled poles and boots, and they’re amazing for filming setups.
 I’ve used them to secure a camera to a tripod or keep a GoPro stick in place.
 Honestly, I always keep a few in my backpack or gear bag because you never know when they’ll come in handy”.

 Are they sustainable?